-Proin, the short name for phenylpropanolamine, often abbreviated as PPA, is a common drug for dogs prescribed by a veterinarian.
-Even though quite effective, Proin may cause side effects in dogs.
+Proin, the short name for phenylpropanolamine (often abbreviated as PPA), is a common drug that veterinarians prescribe for dogs dealing with urinary incontinence issues.
+Even though it's quite effective, Proin may cause side effects in some dogs.

-Proin is a drug used to treat urinary incontinence in dogs.
-It mainly works by effectively strengthening the sphincter tone of the urethra that often weakens as the dog ages.
+Proin is a widely used drug that veterinarians prescribe to treat urinary incontinence in dogs.
+It works by strengthening the sphincter tone of the urethra, which often weakens as the dog ages.

-According to Marvistavet.com, Proin was used some years ago as a medication for humans but was pulled off the market because it was suspected of increasing the chances of stroke and cerebral hemorrhage.
-Such side effects have not been observed in dogs.
+Proin was available some years ago as a medication for humans under the name of phenylpropanolamine.
+This was used as an appetite suppressant but was pulled from the market in 2005 because it was suspected of increasing the chances of stroke and cerebral hemorrhage.
+However, these Proin side effects have not been observed when giving Proin for dogs.

-Proin should be used with caution in dogs affected by overactive thyroid, diabetes, glaucoma, high blood pressure and heart disease.
-The drug may interact with ephedrine, aspirin and tricyclic antidepressants.
+While Proin can be an effective treatment for dogs battling urinary incontinence, it should be used with caution in those with an overactive thyroid, diabetes, glaucoma, high blood pressure, or heart disease.
+The drug may also interact negatively with ephedrine, aspirin, and tricyclic antidepressants.

 Side effects of Proin can result from interactions with even natural dietary additions, so veterinarians should be made aware of any medications, supplements, or vitamins that the dog is taking in order to avoid potentially dangerous reactions.